Since 2019 Lydia Rosenberg has been writing a novel-as-sculpture: a project consisting of a

-This is something I've thought about doing, in various forms, for a while now.
-In many ways, it's something that I have been doing in various forms—exhibitions, publications, pizza parties—for a while now, often with collaborators, and often with my wife, Emily.
-As Labor is a Medium (LiaM) has taken shape, mostly in my mind, over the past year or so, it too has gone through a number of iterations in form, frequency, and content.
-But what has remained consistent is a desire to create a space to connect in community: a place for us—Emily and I—to connect to and build community here in Santa Rosa, a city we left for a decade and returned to in 2019.
+Labor is a Medium (LiaM) sprouted from several seeds, among them a simple thing my wife Emily and I referred to as "Pizza Club."
+Pizza Club was us making pizza for our friends, many of whom never knew they were being indoctrinated into our own secret society.
+LiaM took shape out of a desire to create a space for us—Emily and I—to connect to and build community here in Santa Rosa, a city we left for a decade and returned to in 2019.
 To do that, we offer up what we have: a little bit of space, a little bit of time, and food.
 The pizza is always free.

-This first season of LiaM, launching in 2022, features Breanne Trammell, Connie Zheng, and Jodie Cavalier.
-I invited each to exhibit a work on a free-standing wall in my garage.
-I tried to make clear the limits and possibilities of this experiment, and I articulated that the definition of "a work" is, well, undefined—it might be in progress; plans and ideas; instructions; an empty space; a string tied to a katydid; something half-finished and abandoned.
-I circled around some of the ideas I'm hoping to dig into through this project: work that in some way demonstrates the process of its making; work that is concerned with the political through oblique pathways, through poetics, through speculation and association; and work that challenges capital in some way.
+Launched in 2022, LiaM presents exhibitions by three artists per year.
+Each is invited to exhibit one work on a roughly 6'x7' free-standing wall in our garage.
+In inviting artists I try to make clear the limits and possibilities of this experiment, and I articulate that the definition of "a work" is, well, undefined.
+It might be in progress; plans and ideas; instructions; an empty space; a string tied to a katydid; something half-finished and abandoned.
+Primarily, I'm interested in exhibiting work that in some way demonstrates the process of its making; work that is concerned with the political through oblique pathways, through poetics, through speculation and association; and work that challenges capital in some way.
 Labor, itself, is a medium.

-This group of artists is, considering my own impetus in launching this project, fitting: they all, in various ways large and small, work with ideas of building-in-community, of food and nourishment, and of potentiality—the potential of a word, an act, a seed to change a life, or change a world.
-This alignment was, I'll admit, unintentional, or at least unconscious; I invited artists whose work I like and who I like as people, and who I thought might, with luck, go along with this thing I'm trying to do, even if it is ill-defined—friends, in short.
+In inviting artists, I'm striving for a balance of artists local and from elsewhere, hoping to generate new connections among people and practices.
+I invite artists whose work I like and who I like as people, and who I think might, with luck, go along with this thing I'm trying to do, even if it is ill-defined—friends, in short.
 In any case, space, time, and food with friends seems like a good place to start.